 Step 3: Work out the value of your liabilities

 Put a dollar amount next to the following liabilities:

 - Home loan / mortgage

 - Balance owing on a personal loan or overdraft

-Once you have a total amount for each, subtract one from the other.
+Once you have a total amount for each, subtract your liabilities from your assets.
 This will show your approximate net worth.

 In Portfolio view in NetBank and the CommBank app you can put in all your assets and liabilities so that you’re able to get a better view of your net worth whenever you need.

 Next up: How to understand your spending